-Learning Chinese characters can be a struggle to begin with but once the basics have been mastered, each new character can take you on an interesting journey into Chinese history and culture.
+Learning Chinese characters can be a struggle to begin with but once the basics have been mastered, each new character can take you on a fascinating journey through Chinese history and culture.
 In the language section we have an introduction to the Chinese language and also show how the characters are drawn with brush or pen strokes.
 Here we look at the basic classes of characters and the origins of some of the most frequently used characters in Chinese.

 The characters are split into groups.
 The first are the ancient pictographs, these characters are derived from drawings of objects in everyday life probably over 10,000 years ago.
 During the period 5,000 to 6,000 years ago the pictures were augmented with indirect and abstract symbols, this class is called the 指事 zhǐ shì 'refer to matters'.